vga-256/tomo-rslight/README.md

 * Search now searches across all sections
 * Moving a group from one section to another doesn't break overview

+Features added in 0.6.8

+* Store articles in sqlite .db3 instead of tradspool
+* Simple config option to choose database or tradspool
+* Search now searches across all sections
+* Faster search and overboard

 Retro Guy retroguy@novabbs.com